MyTurnCyber/Cyber-Resources/README.md

 # Cyber-Resources

 Trying to build a curated list of free educational libraries, games, resources, and softwares.
-Hoping to build as time goes on!
+Hoping to build as time goes on! *If you know a website that isn't listed, is wrong, isn't mostly free, or find deadlinks, feel free to open a pull request.*

-#### *If you know a website that isn't listed, is wrong, isn't mostly free, or deadlinks, feel free to open a pull request.*
+## If you like what you see, please support my efforts by exploring [MyTurn](https://myturn.careers/).

 ## Simulators / Wargames